learn-co-curriculum/hs-git-environment-setup/README.md

   type: environment-setup
 ---

-## Ready set git!
+## Ready, set, git!

-Git and Github are very important to the life of a developer.
+Git and github are very important to the life of a developer.
 Essentially they help you save all of your work and share it with other coders.
-You'll be learning a lot more about git, but first let's get you set up.
+You'll be learning a lot more about git and github, but first let's get you set up.

 ###1.
 Set Up a Github Account

-Go to Github, and fill out the form to create a username and click signup.
+Go to Github.com, and fill out the form to create a username and click signup.
 You will need to then check your email to verify your new account by clicking a link in an email.

 ###2.
 Download Homebrew